zooniverse/firebase-token-generator/README.md

 Any commits to master triggers an automatic deploy to [https://firebase-token-generator.zooniverse.org/](https://firebase-token-generator.zooniverse.org/).

-To get a valid Firebase token, submit a GET request to the `/validate` route, passing in your Panoptes token in the query string.
+To get a valid Firebase token, submit a POST request to the `/validate` route, passing in your Panoptes token as a header.

 ```
 https://firebase-token-generator.zooniverse.org/validate?token=YOUR_PANOPTES_TOKEN